 In 2012, Northeast Ohio was a popular place for venture capitalists and angel investors to back startup companies.
-Investments nationally decreased by 10 percent last year, and decreased in the rest of Ohio by 33 percent, according to a study in
+Investments nationally decreased by 10 percent last year, and decreased in the rest of Ohio by 33 percent, according to a study in The MoneyTree Report

 and the National Venture Capital Association